iangow/wrds2pg/README.md

 Use an empty passphrase in setting up the key so that the scripts can run without user intervention.

 ### 3. PostgreSQL
-You should have a PostgreSQL database to store the data.
+For the `wrds_update()` function, you should have write access to a PostgreSQL database to store the data.

 ### 4. Environment variables